Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Large-scale analysis

 \section{Large-scale analysis}

-Figure~\ref{fig_large_scale_results} shows a detailed performance comparison between the single PCE execution and the Iterative-$\alpha$ PCE method for $n \in \{25, 50, 150, 300\}$ nodes.
-Each subplot reports the degree of constraint satisfaction for both approaches, for different values of the constraint parameter $c$, with single execution PCE shown in green and Iterative-$\alpha$ PCE in blue.
+Figure~\ref{fig_large_scale_results} shows a detailed performance comparison between the single PCE execution and the PB-PCE method for $n \in \{25, 50, 150, 300\}$ nodes.
+Each subplot reports the degree of constraint satisfaction for both approaches, for different values of the constraint parameter $c$, with single execution PCE shown in green and PB-PCE in blue.
 Results are consistent regardless the level of constraint imposed in each problem instance.
-Iterative PCE consistently converges to higher-quality solutions, reaching full constraint satisfaction in most instances, while the single execution variant increasingly struggles as the problem size grows.
-These results underscore the effectiveness of the Iterative-$\alpha$ PCE strategy for constrained optimization problems, particularly when scalability and solution reliability are essential.
+PB-PCE consistently converges to higher-quality solutions, reaching full constraint satisfaction in most instances, while the single execution variant increasingly struggles as the problem size grows.
+These results underscore the effectiveness of the PB-PCE strategy for constrained optimization problems, particularly when scalability and solution reliability are essential.